Branchverse/full-python-model-to-tfjs-node-example/README.md

-# Full pythonmodel to tfjs-node
+# Full python-model to tfjs-node

 This is an example project to show how you can
 - Train a simple model with python (doc-classification with imdb-reviews)